 Our curriculum combines structure with latitude in course selection.
 In addition to two required courses in American Studies, students gain a foundation in American literature and history.
-Additional courses are selected in the fine arts, humanities and social sciences to develop a plan of study tailored to meet specific goals and interests.
+Additional courses are selected in the fine arts, humanities and social sciences.

 Work in American Studies can lead to and enrich a wide variety of careers.
 Many of our graduates have gone into journalism, radio, TV and film work, museum curating, law, public relations, editing, advertising, government service, secondary school teaching and administration, and creative writing.
 With additional education, a significant number of American Studies majors have gone on to become scholars at the college and university level or into professional careers in law and public diplomacy.